 What is a CCD?

-Complex chronic diseases, such as Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), Fibromyalgia (FM), and symptoms attributed to Chronic Lyme Disease, are long in duration and for which there is no specific treatment.
+Complex chronic diseases, such as Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), Fibromyalgia (FM), and symptoms attributed to Chronic Lyme Disease, are long in duration and there is no specific treatment.
 In many cases, the causes of these diseases are unknown.

 - The factors involved in causing these conditions are not well understood.